 Section 8 of the Data Book provides an overview of IRS budget activities, including taxpayer services, enforcement, operations support, and business systems modernization.
 The section also includes information on the size and composition of the IRS workforce.

 Highlights of the Data

-- Enforcement funding, which includes the examination of tax returns, collection of balances due, and administrative and judicial settlement of taxpayer appeals of examination findings, represented $4.8 billion.
-This funding also provided resources to strengthen enforcement aimed at reducing invalid claims and erroneous filings associated with the Earned Income Tax Credit (EITC) program (Table 28).
+- Enforcement funding, which includes the examination of tax returns, collection of balances due, and administrative and judicial settlement of taxpayer appeals of examination findings, represented $4.7 billion (Table 28).

 - Operations Support provides administrative services, policy management, and IRS-wide support.
 This appropriation also funds staffing, equipment, and related costs used to manage, maintain, and operate critical information systems supporting tax administration.
-The IRS spent over $4.1 billion in operations support in FY 2015 (Table 28).
+The IRS spent more than $4.2 billion in operations support in FY 2016 (Table 28).